Plugin / Demo / Google & YouTube demo

 Read a video suggestion from the YouTube tab and preview it here.

-Why RTO can read
+Why RTO can read YouTube

-what “View Source” can’t
+when “View Source” can’t

-What the page download contains (and does not)
+What the download does (and doesn’t) contain

-• Skeleton markup: shell elements and placeholders (often “skeleton” blocks).
+• Skeleton markup: container elements and placeholders.

 What RTO does differently